Arijit123-cpu/JavaQuizApp/README.md

 # Java Quiz Application 🎓

 This is a simple quiz application developed using **Java Swing and AWT**.
 It allows students to take a multiple-choice quiz with a timer.
-The application includes a login screen, quiz rules, quiz questions, and a final score display.
+The application includes a login screen, quiz rules, quiz questions and a final score display.
 ---

 ## ✨ Features